seapagan/fastapi-template/README.md

 - User email is validated for correct format on creation (however no checks are performed to ensure the email or domain actually exists).
 - Control permitted CORS Origin through Environment variables.
+- Manager class set up to send emails to users, and by default an email is sent when new users register.
+The content is set by a template (currently a placeholder until the registration confirmation system is implemented).

 The template **Requires Python 3.7+**